blogtheristo/CV/README.md

 ## Lifetime Certified Partner Consortium

-⭐ different talents are available from Lifetime Certified Partners 👱‍♀️
+⭐ different talents are available from Lifetime Certified Partners 👱‍♀️ ⭐ 50+ professional roles and their related Cloud Ready Teams.

-⭐ 50+ professional roles and their related Cloud Ready Teams.
+ risto.anton@lifetime.fi to access newest version of Talent CVs and sales

-Please contact blogtheristo@lifetime.fi to access newest version of Talent CVs and sales Business Case.
+## Business Cases
-Thank you for contacting Risto Anton.
-Have a nice day!
+Our Partner Consortium offers multiple business cases and solutions available to study with no cost.